icarusfactor/opensim-install/README.md

 External host name [SYSTEMIP]: 69.167.171.208
 ```

 After enter the IP address it should finish starting up the service and filling the database that was created for this service.
-Next we will create the first user and will be the admin user.
+Next we will create the first user and will be the admin user.To exit back out to the main console press CTRL+SHIFT+A.

   ...
 MORE TO COME LATER